LGA 775: Improvements in heat dissipation

 The force from the load plate ensures that the processor is completely level, giving the CPU's upper surface optimal contact with the heat sink or cold-water block fixed onto the top of the CPU to carry away the heat generated by the CPU.
 This socket also introduces a new method of connecting the heat dissipation interface to the chip surface and motherboard.
 With LGA 775, the heat dissipation interface is connected directly to the motherboard on four points, compared with the two connections of Socket 370 and the "clamshell" four-point connection of Socket 478.
 This was done to avoid the reputed danger of the heat sinks/fans of pre-built computers falling off in transit.
 LGA 775 was announced to have better heat dissipation properties than the Socket 478 it was designed to replace, but the Prescott core CPUs (in their early incarnations) ran much hotter than the previous Northwood-core Pentium 4 CPUs, and this initially neutralized the benefits of better heat transfer.
-However, the later Core 2 processors run at much lower temperatures than the Prescott CPUs they replaced.
+Nonetheless, the later Core 2 processors run at much lower temperatures than the Prescott CPUs they replaced.

 Processors with lower TDP and clock speeds only used Thermal Interface Compound in between the die and the integrated heat spreader (IHS), while processors with higher TDP and clock speeds have the die soldered directly to the IHS, allowing for better heat transfer between the CPU and the integrated heat spreader.